Time Warner CEO says only AT&T approached with offer

 MUMBAI Indian ride-sharing service Ola has partnered with German carmaker BMW to strengthen its luxury mobility segment, the app-based taxi aggregator said on Monday.

-Time Warner Inc Chief Executive Jeff Bewkes said on Monday that AT&T Inc was the only company to make a takeover approach for the media group.
+Time Warner Inc (TWX.N) Chief Executive Jeff Bewkes said on Monday that AT&T Inc (T.N) was the only company to make a takeover approach for the media group.
 AT&T said on Saturday it had agreed to buy Time Warner for $85.4 billion, or $107.50 per share, to gain control of cable TV channels HBO and CNN, film studio Warner Bros, and other coveted media assets.

 "Given the steep multiples being offered by AT&T, we doubt a competing offer for the whole of Time Warner can emerge," said Credit Suisse analyst Omar Sheikh.

-Several media outlets had reported that Apple Inc had also been interested in acquiring Time Warner.
+Several media outlets had reported that Apple Inc (AAPL.O) had also been interested in acquiring Time Warner.

 The deal is expected to face close scrutiny from antitrust regulators, but AT&T Chief Executive Randall Stephenson seemed confident that the deal will sail through.